engspa12/InventoryDBM/README.md

 ## Compatibility

-#### Minimum Android SDK: InventoryApp requires a minimum API level of 15.
+#### Minimum Android SDK: InventoryDBM requires a minimum API level of 15.
-#### Compile Android SDK: InventoryApp requires you to compile against API 27 or later.
+#### Compile Android SDK: InventoryDBM requires you to compile against API 27 or later.

 ## Getting Help